-Treatment options for men diagnosed with LPC include active surveillance, radical prostatectomy, i.e. surgical removal of the prostate using an open, laparoscopic, or robot-assisted (robotic) procedure; or radiotherapy, delivered externally using external beam radiotherapy or internally via brachytherapy.
-A recent landmark randomised controlled trial, the Prostate Testing for Cancer and Treatment (ProtecT) trial, compared treatments for LPC and found no difference in PC-specific mortality according to treatment type at a median of 10 years follow-up.5 However, the financial costs, side effects and complications for each treatment option are quite unique,6 with differing impacts on quality of life.^{3, 7} For example, prostatectomy is associated with greater risk of urinary incontinence and erectile dysfunction, whereas radiotherapy is more likely to cause bowel problems.7 Subsequently, international guidelines do not indicate a single most appropriate treatment for managing LPC, instead recommending that patients be informed about all treatment options and that their preferences guide decision-making.^{8, 9}
+Treatment options for men diagnosed with LPC include active surveillance, radical prostatectomy, that is, surgical removal of the prostate using an open, laparoscopic or robot-assisted (robotic) procedure or radiotherapy, delivered externally using external beam or stereotactic radiotherapy or internally via brachytherapy.
+A recent landmark randomised controlled trial (RCT), the Prostate Testing for Cancer and Treatment (ProtecT) trial, compared treatments for LPC and found no difference in PC-specific mortality according to treatment type at a median of 10-year follow-up.
+However, the financial costs, side effects and complications for each treatment option are quite unique, with differing impacts on quality of life.
+For example, prostatectomy is associated with greater risk of urinary incontinence and erectile dysfunction, whereas radiotherapy is more likely to cause bowel problems.
+Subsequently, international guidelines do not indicate a single most appropriate treatment for managing LPC, instead recommending that patients be informed about all treatment options and that their preferences (and cancer severity/aggressiveness) guide decision-making.

 Recent developments in LPC treatment, such as robot-assisted prostatectomy, have further complicated patient decision-making.
-Robotic prostatectomies have become increasingly popular in the last decade,10 despite limited evidence of superior oncologic or functional outcomes compared to other forms of prostatectomy.11 Few studies have investigated factors underlying the uptake of robotic prostatectomy, despite the apparent disconnect between evidence and preference for robotic prostatectomy.
+Robotic prostatectomies have become increasingly popular in the last decade, despite limited evidence of superior oncological or functional outcomes compared with other forms of prostatectomy.
+A systematic review of observational studies suggests that robotic prostatectomy results in slightly lower rates of intraoperative and perioperative complications and other adverse events than other prostatectomy types, but positive surgical margin rates appear no better than for open prostatectomy.
+Further, a recent RCT found no difference in urinary or sexual function 12 weeks after either a robotic or open prostatectomy.
+Other recently published RCTs, such as the abovementioned ProtecT trial, offer little additional insight, as only 25/391 (6%) of the men treated with prostatectomy had a robotic procedure and no subgroup analyses were performed.
+Few studies have investigated factors underlying the uptake of robotic prostatectomy, despite the apparent disconnect between evidence and preference for robotic prostatectomy.

 The lack of a single best treatment for LPC means that the most suitable treatment for an individual patient is largely dependent on their personal values regarding the consequences of treatment.
-While men tend to report the importance of issues such as treatment side effects, two reviews of patients' treatment choices for early stage PC show their actual decisions do not necessarily reflect consideration of these factors.^{12, 13} For instance, patients who wish to avoid urinary incontinence may choose prostatectomy.
+While men tend to report the importance of issues such as treatment side effects, two reviews of patients' treatment choices for early stage PC show that their actual decisions do not necessarily reflect consideration of these factors.
+For instance, patients who wish to avoid urinary incontinence may choose prostatectomy.
 It is thought that variation in treatment decisions may be more indicative of differences in both the content and methods by which patients are given information, rather than reflective of patient preferences.
-For instance, treatment recommendations are heavily influenced by clinician specialty,14 and treatment preferences vary based on the number and type of specialists consulted.15
+For instance, treatment recommendations are heavily influenced by clinician specialty, and treatment preferences vary based on the number and type of specialists consulted.